OnkarL5/Neog-Camp/CLI quiz (Cybersecurity)/README.md

-## A CLI quiz on cybersecurity using node.js.
+# A CLI quiz on cybersecurity using node.js.

+## Mark 2

 ### npm packages used:
   - readline-sync